+(5) Total fee paid:

+Fee paid previously with preliminary materials.

-- Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1.
-Amount Previously Paid:
+ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing fee for which the offsetting fee was paid iously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

+(1) Amount previously paid:

-2. Form, Schedule or Registration Statement No.:
+(2) Form, Schedule or Registration Statement No.:

-3. Filing Party:
+(3) Filing Party:

-4. Date Filed:
+(4) Date Filed:

+(.)